openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  - A fixed-length octet string representing an EC point public key, in the point format associated with the curve specified in {{ecc-kem}}.

- - A fixed-length octet string containing the ML-KEM encapsulation key, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.
+ - A fixed-length octet string containing the ML-KEM public key, whose length depends on the algorithm ID as specified in {{tab-mlkem-artifacts}}.

 The algorithm-specific secret key is these two values: